ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-04-answering-22-questions-about-van-life.md

 ### How comfortable are the seats?

-The original seats in the driver's cabin of the military ambulance are ok but nothing fancy.
+The original seats in the driver's cabin of the military ambulance are ok but not fancy.
 I can sit on these seats for several hours without any problems.
 The [self-built seats]({% post_url 2019-04-12-building-the-bed %}) in the back are covered by simple cushions that are hard enough to sit comfortably.
 Probably not comparable to an ergonomic office chair but I feel quite comfortable sitting in my van.

 ### How much time do you spend sitting (driving and working)?